-Grading Policies
+Grading Information

 Grades are awarded in all college credit, clock hour, and developmental courses.
 Eastern Florida State College maintains permanent records for all students enrolled in a course.
 The student’s official transcript is a cumulative record of the student’s grades in each course in which the student was awarded a final grade.
-The table below shows the current letter grades that may appear on a student’s official transcript.
+The table below shows the current letter grades and administrative marks that may appear on a student’s official transcript.

 Final grades are based on any or all of the following: course assignments, special reports, quiz grades, research papers, course participation, laboratory assignments, fieldwork, and final examinations.
 The Instructor syllabus, provided at the beginning of each course, will specify their grading polices and course requirements.
 Students who believe the final grade posted is in error should contact the instructor to discuss a possible grade change as quickly as possible.
-Appeals for grade changes after two years from the term in which the course was taken will not be considered.
+Appeals for grade changes after two years from the end of term in which the course was taken will not be considered.

 Eastern Florida uses a 4.00 grading scale.
 Students are awarded letter grades for coursework attempted.